chrswt/algorist/README.md

 JavaScript solutions for interview problems taken from The Algorithm Design Manual, 2nd Edition by Steven S. Kiena

 ## Running the Code
-Most code has been written in ES2015 syntax, which requires an active Babel transpilation.
+All the code has been written with ES2015 syntax, which newer version of Node.js are able to support.
+However, older versions require an active Babel transpilation.
 First, run `npm i` to install all the require modules into the `node_modules` directory.
 There are two options:
 1. Use `-r babel-register` as a Node.js parameter
 2. Install `babel-node` and run the code using that interpreter